Tiny Tips for a Greener Home

 However, small changes can make a big impact, not just for the environment but for your wallet too.
 While big changes are necessary on a policy level, you can start making tiny changes today in your own home to reduce your carbon footprint.
 Check out our tiny tips for going green at home.

 You can make a difference when making choices about the food you consume.
 Consider reducing your meat consumption too, even just one day per week.
 The meat industry is energy intensive and contributes significantly to our greenhouse gas emissions.
-Reducing your meat intake can help lower your risk of illness too.
 Learn more in our guide to Meatless Mondays.

 Also try to avoid wasting food.
 Buy only as much as you are reasonably going to eat before it goes bad or freeze foods if you will not be able to eat them.
 Store produce for maximum freshness so that fruit and vegetables don’t go bad before you can eat them.
 You can also try arranging your fridge and pantry with food that is likely to spoil sooner in front of more long-lasting food.
 More tips available here.